Jobs & Internships

 A Living on Earth internship provides an invaluable introduction to broadcast media.
-Each semester, we rely on a handful of bright, capable interns to contribute to our award-winning program, and experience first-hand what goes on behind the scenes of a nationally-distributed public radio news magazine.
-Interns work in our office in downtown Boston.
+Each semester, we rely on a handful of bright, capable interns to contribute to our award-winning program, and experience first-hand what goes on behind the scenes of a nationally-distributed public radio news magazine and associated podcasts.

 Interns agree to serve one term and are usually limited to one term.
-They commit to working three full days per week.
+They commit to working three full days per week or equivalent.
 Please note: this is an unpaid internship, and we will work with you to apply for work-study or other compensation if available.